paulocabrita-ionos/digital_models/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-description: Report a bug in the SECA project
+about: Report a bug in the SECA project
 labels: bug
 ---